krabs-github/GameActionTimer-Application/readme.txt

-Stream Deck Labs - Game Action Timer
+Stream Deck Labs - GameActionTimer Application for use with Game Action Timer for Stream Deck

 Usage:
-"%LocalAppData%\Stream Deck Labs GameActionTimer\GameActionTimer.exe" <action name from Stream Deck> <duration in seconds>
+"%localappdata%/StreamDeckLabs GameActionTimer/GameActionTimer.exe" <action name from Stream Deck button> <cooldown time in seconds>

 Example:
-"%LocalAppData%\Stream Deck Labs GameActionTimer\GameActionTimer.exe" potion1 30
+"%localappdata%/StreamDeckLabs GameActionTimer/GameActionTimer.exe" potion1 30

 - The <action name> must be the same <action name> from the Stream Deck button.
-- No spaces are allowed in the action name.
+- No spaces are allowed in the <action name>.
+Underscores are permitted.
 - To uninstall, use Add/Remove programs to uninstall.